varnish/Varnish-Book/varnish_book.rst

    Section `hit-for-pass`_ describes the ``hit-for-pass`` action.

    .. note::
-      One cache hash my refer to one or many object variations.
+      One cache hash may refer to one or many object variations.
       Object variations are created based on the ``Vary`` header field.
       It is a good practice to keep several variations under one cache hash, than creating one hash per variation.